kevinoc554/murmur-bandsite/README.md

 ### Bugs:
 - Navbar and footer were not scrolling with the screen.
     - Fixed by setting `position: fixed;`
-- Some elements, inculding Navbar when scrolling, were appearing under the opaque filter on the hero image.
+- Some elements, including Navbar when scrolling, were appearing under the opaque filter on the hero image.
     - Fixed by setting the z-index of all elements involved, so they appear stacked correctly,
 - Hover effect on album images on discography.html that were intended for desktop and laptop only, were also triggering on smaller screens.
     - Fixed by moving relevant CSS to a media query that only triggers above tablet screen sizes.